Best Gore-Tex Boots in 2022

 Another feature you might also want to consider is the lacing system that your boots come with.
 They do play an important role and are often time overlooked.
 If you have a poorly fastening lacing system that is forever coming undone you’ll find you spend most of your time stopping to readjust your laces which is just downright annoying.
 A good lacing system also additionally provides secure support for your foot and your ankle too.
 If you have invested in a pair of boots with a good secure lacking system you should find your comfort levels increase along with your performance and enjoyment too.

 Finally, check out the outsoles and traction too as again, this will play a crucial part in your performance.
 The very reason you are presumably upgrading from your regular sports trainer to a real hiking boot is that you want to traverse more challenging terrains and for that, you need a reasonable level of traction and support.
 You will have seen that most of the boots that made it onto our recommended list feature Vibram soles and this is to outsoles what Gore-Tex is to waterproofing.
-Again, you get what you pay for and not all Vibram soles are constructed the same so if you are scrambling over rocks or getting suck into some seriously muddy conditions, make sure you invest in a pair of boots that have ample lug depth to give you that all-important grip and traction.
+Again, you get what you pay for, and not all Vibram soles are constructed the same so if you are scrambling over rocks or getting sucked into some seriously muddy conditions, make sure you invest in a pair of boots that have ample lug depth to give you that all-important grip and traction.

 Gore-Tex Boots FAQ

-Q: What Does GTX Mean?
+Q: What does GTX mean?

 A: Specifically, concerning boots and not cars, GTX denotes that the boots have a Gore-Tex lining.
 Unfortunately, it doesn’t mean that you will walk faster for longer or look sportier while wearing them!
 You can always try though.